 Stock up on canned goods that do not require the addition of water or milk.

-Get a bath if you decide to stay at home.
-The water in the middle bath is enough for about three days.
-This will also flush the toilet with a bucket.
+Take a bath if you decide to stay at home.
+The water in the average bath is enough for about three days.
+This, among other things, will allow you to flush the toilet with a bucket.

 There is a lot of water in your home's water heater.
 On an average 150 liter water heater, there is enough water to support one person for a month.

 The average person needs about 3,5 liters of water per day.
-Pets (dogs) need about 1,75 L of water per day.
-Cats need much less water.
+Pets (dogs) need about 1,75 liters of water per day, while cats need much less.